iamstevenflogio/Simple-Shooter-Java-Game/README.md

 I tried to create different varieties of enemies with my Java skills at the time, so I created (1) an entity that follows the player around, while the others just bounce around at different speeds.

+'Event-Driven' concepts was applied in this project through manipulation of elements that are triggered through 'Events' from the checkboxes.

 Youtube demo link: https://www.youtube.com/watch?v=4L2WeqPEzSA